Oracle Consulting Oracle Training Oracle Support Development

 In this chapter, details of some of the advanced Streams configuration details involving the Down Streams capture process were presented.

-The main points of the chapter include:
+The main points of downstream data capture include:

 • The Down Streams Capture methodology allows the use of a secondary database as the site of the Capture process.